modularml/mojo/proposals/stdlib-extensions.md

   by themselves.
 - Modular employees have to fix code of contributors which passes the external CI but not the internal one.
-- For each pull request, they must check that there is no malicious code before syncing it.
+- For each pull request, they must ensure that there is no malicious code before syncing it.
-- After the sync they have to wait until the internal CI is passing.
+- After the syncing maintainers have to wait until the internal CI is passing.
+(An immediate code review may be unnecessary work or incomplete if the CI is not green).
 - Modular employees have to fix broken nightly releases rapidly as contributors cannot continue their work otherwise.
-- They have to review all pull requests, even if they didn't approve the feature beforehand or if the pull request isn't a good fit at all for a standard library.
+- They have to address all pull requests, even if they didn't approve the feature beforehand or if the pull request isn't a good fit at all for a standard library.